hsyche45/Portfolio/content/jobs/GRO Architects/index.md

 ---

 - Involved in a wide range of projects and assisted the project manager in all development phases.
-- Collaborated with multiple consultants to deliver best project to clients.
-- Participated meetings on site and assisted clients and contractors with services.
+- Lead a team which provided parametric design solutions for various scales projects within the firm, and participated in the creation of computational tools for the firm.
+Increased working efficiency firm wide.
-- Utilized programming tools to test feasibility for projects in early phases.
+- Utilized Grasshopper (Python) to test feasibility for projects in early phases.